happybeing/p2p-git-portal-wasi/README.md

 To deploy, upload everything from `./public`
 ## Automatic Rebuild and HMR
-`yarn watch-wasm-bindgen` watches for changes to the Rust subsystem (in `./src/wasi-rust`) and automatically re-builds the WASM and associated bindings as you edit the code.
+`yarn watch-build-dev` watches for changes to the Rust subsystem (in `./src/wasi-rust`) and automatically re-builds the WASM and associated bindings as you edit the code.

-You can use  `yarn watch-wasm-bindgen` together `yarn dev` so that changes to any part of the application will automatically rebuild and re-load the app in the browser as you work on the code.
+You can use  `yarn watch-build-dev` together `yarn dev` so that changes to any part of the application will automatically rebuild and re-load the app in the browser as you work on the code.

 To do this, in one terminal watch and re-build the app with:
 ```bash